Teachers & Staff

 Melissa went back to become a teacher after a career in insurance because she felt it was her calling.
 She taught history and English for several years in public school before discovering Walbridge School in 2013.
 The warm and collaborative culture at Walbridge convinced her she'd found the perfect place to teach.
 She teaches history, English and math in the High School and history in the middle school classes.
 She recently took a intensive week long course in Orton Gillingham instructional techniques for older students and is excited to share her new knowledge about Latin and Greek roots and affixes.

 B.S.
 (Education), Edgewood College.

 Josh has 8+ years of experience working with students with learning challenges.
 He coached for Madison Timberwolves Special Needs Hockey Team and worked closely with the Cutting Edge special education program at Edgewood College.
-He served as a live-in mentor for students enrolled in the cutting edge program.
-Josh teaches math, science, and health classes for the middle school age students and is an assistant cross country and track coach at Madison West High School.
+He served as a live-in mentor for students enrolled in the Cutting Edge program.
+Josh teaches science, and health classes for the middle school and high school aged students and is an assistant cross country and track coach at Madison West High School.

 Michelle Huizenga, Teacher